 Read more about the hiking in Croatia

-Even if you don’t have any mountaineering skills, climbing equipment and endurance, you’ll get to enjoy Velebit’s natural magic.
-A rough road leads to Zavižan, making it ideal for a short trip to the mountains and a nature escape.
-A hike to Rossi’s Shelter (the first leg of the Premužić Hiking Trail) is likely to be your first experience of Velebit and its wilderness, as well as of the splendors of nature.
+Even if you lack mountaineering skills, climbing equipment and endurance, you’ll get to enjoy Velebit’s natural magic.
+A rough road leads to Zavižan, making it ideal for a short mountain trip and a nature escape.
+A hike to Rossi’s Shelter (the first leg of the Premužić Hiking Trail) is likely to be your first experience of Velebit and its wilderness and the splendours of nature.
 This hike is particularly convenient during the scorching heat of a summer’s day on the coast, when you may want to take a break from the hustle and bustle of beaches and the heat.
 However, you should keep a wary eye on the weather even in midsummer because the sunny blue sky can turn into cold clouds and fog in an instant.

 Observing the weather

 Winter on Velebit is long and harsh, and Zavižan’s challenging to access because it’s buried under a blanket of snow and ice.
-When even bears crawl into dens until the weather warms up, the howling of the wind and the creaking of the snow are often the only companions there are.
-Winter is a time to meditate, a time when extreme yet primordial nature reigns.
+When even bears crawl into dens until the weather warms up, the howling of the wind and the creaking of the snow are often the only companions.
+Winter is a time to meditate, when extreme yet primordial nature reigns.
 Under a meter or so thick blanket of snow, all human activity traces often disappear and what remains are only natural forms.

 This is why people visit Zavižan mostly during the short and fresh months of summer, with the mountain lodge and weather station becoming the epitome of wildlife and mountaineering in Croatia.
 It’s also the heart of the Northern Velebit National Park.